 There are a variety of different setting in which a teacher can obtain an ESL position.
 Some public and private schools may offer ESL classes along side regular grades.
 This makes for an easy transition once students are ready to “graduate” from an ESL class.

 Other options, such as language schools, may cater specifically towards students who require ESL teaching.
 These schools may have more resources available that cater specifically to ESL learning.

 Finally, it is also possible to teach ESL outside of a traditional classroom setting.
+In the last few years especially, many online teaching opportunities have emerged.
+Teaching children online is a flexible work from home option that allows you to earn money and make your own schedule.
 Some families may want to hire a private tutor for one-on-one learning.
 In this scenario, lessons can be catered specifically for the individual student, allowing the teacher to adjust the pace and order of lesson plans to fit the child’s unique scenario.
 In Europe, there are numerous summer camps that teach ESL courses that allow children to enroll alongside their parents.

 ESL Student-Teacher Relations

 As a children’s ESL teacher, you’ll be working with younger students who are at odds to communicate in their home country.
 As a result, they are often shy and nervous in a classroom setting.
 However, they have a much more immediate need to grasp the language as they will be encountering it on a daily basis outside of the classrooms and will therefore be more motivated to learn and will likely pick up the language at a fast pace.